HafsaHameed457/F-Info/rqs.md

 Props and State: props are like function parameters and State is similar to variables.
 Context: This allows data to be passed through components as props in a hierarchy.
 Virtual DOM: It is a lightweight copy of the actual DOM which makes DOM manipulation easier.

+## Explain props and state in React with differences

+Props are used to pass data from one component to another.
+The state is local data storage that is local to the component only and cannot be passed to other components.